English Literature A Level

 Exam Board: AQA

 - Drama – Death of a Salesman by Arthur Miller

-- Elements of Crime Writing
+Elements of Political and Social Protest Writing

 - Theory and Independent Study – Coursework